Basic deployment instructions

 Don’t depend on local file system storage.
 When your application restarts (for example, if you restart it, or if the platform automatically restarts it for you), files on the local filesystem will disappear.
 Instead, use a storage service.

-The platform may restart your application
+The platform will restart your application

 Check your log configuration